dzeke/ColoradoRiverFutures/CombinedPowellMead/README.md

 # Combined Lake Powell-Lake Mead Plots

-Plots of combined Lake Powell-Lake Mead.
+Plots of combined Lake Powell-Lake Mead storage.
+The second figure is part of the request for contributions.

-Open the file **CombinedPowellMead.pdf** for results, directions to run, recommended citation, and all other information.

 Dr. David Rosenberg